MapleMocha/Schoodle/README.md

 - NPM 3.8.x or above
 - bcryptjs 2.4.3 or above
 - body-parser 1.15.2 or above
+- cookie-parser 1.4.3 or above
+- cookie-session 2.0.0 or above
 - dotenv 2.0.0 or above
 - ejs 2.4.1 or above
 - express 4.13.4 or above